On embeddability of unit disk graphs onto straight lines: APUD(1,1) recognition is open

-Let $A,B,C,D,E$ be the disks that form an induced 5-cycle on two perpendicular lines, with the intersections between the pairs $(A,B), (B,C), (C,D), (D,E), (E,A)$.
+\begin{proof} Let $A,B,C,D,E$ be the disks that form an induced 5-cycle on two perpendicular lines, with the intersections between the pairs $(A,B), (B,C), (C,D), (D,E), (E,A)$.
 By the pigeon hole principle, three of these disks must be on the same line.
 Without loss of generality, let $A$, $C$, and $D$ be on $y=0$ line with centers $(a,0)$ and $(c,0)$, and $(d,0)$, respectively.
 Up to symmetry, assume that $a < 0 < c < d$.
 The remaining two disks, $B$ and $E$ must be centered on $x=0$.
 Without loss of generality, assume that $e < 0 < b$.
 However, $E$ cannot intersect $D$ without intersecting $C$ by Lemma~\ref{lem:triangle}.
-Hence, a contradiction.
+Therefore, a 5-cycle cannot be realized as unit disks on two perpendicular lines.